 During a trip to Valencia you are likely to want to indulge in some tapas.
 Traditionally tapas are not as much a part of Valencia culture as they are in places like Madrid or Seville.
 However, this does not mean that there are not a wide selection of little tapas bars in Valencia city centre.
 Locals here explain that in Valencia you are more likely to go to a tapas bar with friends where you can order a whole batch of tapas to share over a long period.
 This is in contrast to the cities where you would get one tapa with each drink as you work your way around the city.
 That being said, I have certainly managed to squeeze a good few tapas bars into one night out in Valencia.
 So really its up to you how you go about a tapas experience in Valencia - let your enthusiasm take over and see what happens!

 This page will give you some background to some traditional tapas dishes.
 It will also give advice on what part of town to head to for a good selection of tapas bars.
-There is listings for some of the best tapas bars in town with a location map to help you to find them.

 Where should I go to find tapas in Valencia

 Of course, you will find good tapas bars all over Valencia.
 However, if you are only in Valencia for a short period, it is best to head to the old town to find a large concentration of tapas bars in a small area.
 If you take a wander down the back streets behind the cathedral (in Plaza de la Reina) you will find that the area comes alive at night with bars and restaurants serving all manner of tapas.
 You don't need to have a particular place in mind - simply take a stroll and head into anywhere that takes your fancy.
 See below for some specific tapas bars in that area.